ahrenstein/Chef-ubuntu-tuneup/README.md

 Limitations
 ------------
 1. This recipe has been tested with Ubuntu 12.04, Ubuntu 14.04, Debian 7.6, CentOS 5.10 and CentOS 6.5 but you can test it with any other Linux distro using kitchen.
 The full spec test is there.
  1. Well sort of.
-I didn't spen
+I didn't spend the effort to escape the bash PS1 for spec testing so it only tests that the bashrc has a PS1 exported.

 Bug Fixes & Changes
 ------------